Location: Hyannis, MA Category: Faculty Positions Posted On: Mon Sep 9 2019 Job Description:

 ADDITIONAL PREFERRED QUALIFICATIONS:

-Experience teaching basic math skills.
+Bilingual educator with experience teaching basic math skills.

 Knowledge of the Massachusetts ABE System.

 Knowledge of assessments used in the Massachusetts ABE system.

 COMPENSATION: $28.29 per hour for up to 6 hours of class time per week and 3 hours of planning time, 2 hours/month for staff meetings and 12 hours/year of professional development.
 Approximate period of employment: September 2019 - June 2020.
 Non-benefited, grant-funded MCCC Unit Position.

 APPLICATION DEADLINE: Immediate need; applications reviewed upon receipt.

 Please visit our website at www.capecod.edu for information on Cape Cod Community College.

 This appointment is subject to grant funding and the FY2020 budget appropriations.

 Appointment subject to SORI (Sex Offender Registry Information), publicly-accessible Massachusetts CORI (Criminal Offender Record Information) and national background checks.